Lake Toya to the Sea of Japan

 Cycling Distance – 55-78 km / 34-48 miles

 Elevation – 900-1,260m / 2,953-4,134ft

 Transfer to Yoichi Station, Farewells

-Otaru is renowned for its nostalgic, old-fashioned atmosphere, which is enhanced by its architecture and the famous canal.
-From Otaru to Sapporo is another half an hour train ride, or alternatively, the same train takes you all the way to the New Chitose Airport (CTS).
+Otaru is renowned for its nostalgic, old-fashioned atmosphere, enhanced by its architecture and the famous canal.
+From Otaru to Sapporo is another half an hour train ride and the same train goes all the way to New Chitose Airport (CTS).
 (B)